 each and every entity in Kong into Terraform’s state.

-- decK can validate if a configuration file is valid or note
+- decK can check if a configuration file is valid or not

 - decK can quickly reset your Kong’s configuration when needed.

-- decK works out of the box with Kong Enterprise features like
+- decK works out of the box with Kong Gateway features like

 Workspaces and RBAC.